 - Recruits and monitors Educators and provides them with training, support and resources

 - Helps parents to choose a suitable Educator and the right environment for their children

 - Staff members are available to discuss any child care needs, and to provide information about the service

-- Administers Child Care Benefit (CCB) and other government subsidies such as Jobs, Education and Training program (JET).
+- Administers Child Care Subsidy (CCS) and other government subsidies.

 About Family Day Care Educators